Michelle Frias wants $10 million from Comcast. No joke. That’s the figure in her unreasonable request against the cable giant.

 She was getting argumentative with me.
 I asked for the number of Comcast’s president.
-I told her I will not pay this outrageous bill; I then expressed to her I will speak to my attorney.
+And I told her I will not pay this outrageous bill.
+Then expressed to her I will speak to my attorney.

 All I’m asking for is an itemized bill.
 The amount I’m disputing went from over $200 to $400.
 Comcast should be ashamed of themselves and who they hire, I hear so many horror stories of this company and will never refer this company to anyone!

 Ah-ha!
 So the actual amount in dispute is $200, not $10 million.
 Thanks for the clarification.